 At DeepIntent, we’ve also found that balancing privacy considerations with determining the best ways to use and process data can result in improved outcomes for our clients (and consumers).
 Take our patented Patient Modeled Audiences process, which uses data science to allow us to determine the most relevant demographics to create campaign-specific audiences.
 These custom-built audiences allow clients to target those with a higher likelihood of relevance when compared with targeting patients across the U.S. population while preserving user privacy.

 When advertisers improve their reach, individuals can also experience better health outcomes.
 Last year, we found that personalized advertising has the potential to have a huge impact on their health and wellness.
-More than half the patients we surveyed said pharmaceutical ads are more memorable when they’re relevant to their medical needs and conditions.
+More than half of the patients we surveyed said pharmaceutical ads are more memorable when they’re relevant to their medical needs and conditions.
 Conducting an earlier survey, we also found that patients are more likely to take treatment recommendations for something they recognize from advertising.

 Searching for relevant health information can be like finding a needle in a haystack.
 The good news is that DeepIntent can be your partner in helping to deliver positive, potentially life-changing, messaging to individuals who may really need it, all while keeping their privacy front of mind.